-In response to the launch of the UK’s government White Paper Implementing geological disposal, Radioactive Waste Management (RWM) commissioned the BGS to independently put together a series of studies compiling existing, publicly available geological information about England, Wales and Northern Ireland.
+In response to the launch of the UK’s government White Paper Implementing geological disposal, Nuclear Waste Services (formerly Radioactive Waste Management) commissioned the BGS to independently put together a series of studies compiling existing, publicly available geological information about England, Wales and Northern Ireland.
 This is referred to as the National Geological Screening (NGS) exercise.
 The outcome of the exercise is a series of 13 Regional Summary reports corresponding to the BGS Regional Guide series areas.

 Each report describes geological features relevant to the safety requirements of a geological disposal facility (GDF) for radioactive waste emplaced onshore and up to 20 km offshore at depths between 200 and 1000 m from the surface.
 The geological topics considered in the exercise are: